datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 ComputationalNotebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A virtual notebook environment used for literate programming
+**Description:** A virtual notebook environment used for literate programming.

 **Examples and Usage Notes:**